-Third floor for M (scores), ML (music literature), and MT (music theory).
+Ground floor for M (scores), ML (music literature), and MT (music theory).
 You can request that books be pulled for you; see info about that under the Borrowing link on the homepage.
 The advantage to browsing the stacks yourself is that you may find additional—or even better—resources that serve your purpose.

 How long can I have an item checked out?